Search

 Having completed my Doctor of Law and Policy degree, just for fun I might go after a few more professional licenses.

 My current goal is to become licensed as a Real Estate Broker in California.
+Done that!

 Who knows?